 Upon check-out of the room/suite, a preliminary check-out will be conducted by a Housing and Residence Life staff member.
 The preliminary check-out does not serve as the final damage assessment to the room/suite.
 After the halls are closed, a thorough inspection will be conducted where the current condition of the room/suite will be compared to the original room inspection report filled out when the resident moved into the room/suite.
 If items are lost, missing, damaged, or not left in good condition, charges will be incurred and they will be deducted from the housing/security deposit.
 Damages that incur a cost greater than the housing/security deposit amount will be billed to the resident’s account.

-Residents must turn their suite and mailbox keys in to a Housing and Residence Life staff member.
+Residents must turn their suite/quad and mailbox keys in to a Housing and Residence Life staff member.
+Failure to turn in a room key or mailbox key will result in a $25 fee per key, in addition to a lock change fee of $75.00 when deemed necessary for security purposes.
 Residents will be assessed a fee for keys that are lost or not returned at check-out.
 This includes vehicles that are left in College parking lots without prior permission.

 A resident choosing to terminate the housing agreement is required to meet with the Dean of Students or the designee to be advised regarding the financial responsibility.

-The East Hall move-in dates for residents is the Friday before classes begin for the Fall semester and the day before classes begin for the Spring semester during designated times.
+The East Hall move-in dates for new residents is the Friday before classes begin for the Fall semester and the day before classes begin for the Spring semester during designated times.
+The East Hall move-in dates for returning residents is the Sunday before classes begin for the Fall semester and the day before classes begin for the Spring semester during designated times.
 Alternate arrangements following the identified check in times will need to be coordinated with the Office of Housing & Residence Life.